Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.
+- Master of Science degree in marketing, XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience: